Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/requesting.rst

 TACC offers three types of project allocations:

 * Startup: These projects aim to provide the PI with an initial allocation to build a case for a Research or Educational project.
 Startup projects usually receive **small allocations with short durations**.
-Allocations for up to **5,000 node-hours CPU** and **100 node hours GPU**  may be requested to gather benchmark data for a larger allocation request, or to test the suitability of the system for a particular research project.
+This allocation may be requested to gather benchmark data for a larger allocation request, or to test the suitability of the system for a particular research project.

 * Educational: Allocations for educational projects support academic classes, with limitations on allocation sizes and availability only on specific TACC resources.